 RB4011iGS+5HacQ2HnD-IN will also give me better Wi-Fi coverage.

 The MikroTik software is really fascinating.
 It allows you to create all sorts of custom configurations to meet your networking needs.
 You can create arbitrary bridges and routing interfaces, connect VLANs and trunks, tunnel traffic and create VPN gateways.
+The feature set is the kind of stuff that ISPs use.

 I’ll have a more comprehensive review of the RB4011iGS+5HacQ2HnD-IN at a later time.

 The second thing I did was to upgrade my FreeNAS box.
 I was a little hesitant about upgrading to FreeNAS 11.2 because my test upgrade on a second FreeNAS box failed.
 It was due to problems with the old ASUS motherboard on that second FreeNAS box.
 FreeNAS 11.2 has moved to use the FreeBSD native bootloader, and it didn’t properly support some motherboards.
 I discovered this during the 11.2 beta, and since this second FreeNAS box served as a replication slave, it wasn’t disastrous for me.
-The upgrade did muck up my boot drive such that recovery was tedious.
+The upgrade did muck up my boot drive such that recovery was very tedious.

 My main FreeNAS box uses an ASRock motherboard, and being more modern, I didn’t have any reason to think that FreeNAS 11.2 should break on it.
 But there’s so much going on in this box that I just didn’t want to risk it until I had time to deal with unexpected problems.